 If you experience clutch noise when you pedal, there may be a problem with the cylinder or components it engages.
 In some cases, re-greasing the joint or replacing parts can solve the issue; in more extreme cases, replacement of the entire unit may be necessary.

-Be aware that if your clutch is starting to make noise significantly more than usual, it might be time for a new one.
-Keep an eye out for signs that you may need to replace your clutch–a worn or squeaky one could signal a larger problem down the line.
+Be aware that if your clutch starts making more noise than usual, it might be time for a new one.
+Keep an eye out for signs that you may need to replace your clutch–a worn or squeaky one could signal a more significant problem down the line.

 How Long Should a Clutch Last?